DataDog/datadog-agent/docs/dev/agent_omnibus.md

 Agent packages for all the supported platforms are built using [Omnibus](https://github.com/chef/omnibus), which can be run via `invoke` tasks.

-Omnibus will create a package for your operating system, so you'll get a DEB package on Debian-based distros, an RPM package on distros that use RPM, an MSI installer on Windows, or a `.pkg` package bundled in a DMG archive on Mac.
+Omnibus creates a package for your operating system, so you'll get a DEB package on Debian-based distros, an RPM package on distros that use RPM, an MSI installer on Windows, or a `.pkg` package bundled in a DMG archive on Mac.